JackmanAlex228/USINFO/README.md

 # United States Information & National FOundation for Transparency (USINFO)

 ## Overview
 The **U**nited **S**tates **I**nformation & **N**ational **FO**undation for Transparency (**USINFO**) is a proposed unified informational framework designed to enhance civic participation and transparency for the user by using a "bottom-up" approach to displaying government information where day-to-day city functions are primarily focused.
-The goal is to create a free application where citizens can easily patriciate in municipal activities (such as city council meetings or ciy elections), utilize city services (such as permit processing or recycling information) and, in doing so, understand government activities, policies, and decision-making processes, from city-level to state and federal-level.
+The goal is to create a free application where citizens can easily patriciate in municipal activities (such as city council meetings or city elections), utilize city services (such as permit processing or recycling information) and, in doing so, understand government activities, policies, and decision-making processes, from city-level to state and federal-level.

 ## Features
 There would be a "base" version of the app which contains four screens and a "city" version of the app with an additional fifth screen.
 Two RSS screes, two directory screens, and a custom city screen.